Introduction – Materials and Cutting List

 Any other smaller members that are required can also be cut from standard stock.

 As well as the lumber in the list below, you will also need…

-Two 3600mm (12ft) lengths of Covered with a protective coating of zinc. chain
+- Two 3600mm (12ft) lengths of galvanized chain

 - A handful of 100mm (4″) nails.